covagashi/LazyScriptingEplan/src/ai/Knowledge/eplan_docs/Eplan API/API Reference/Assemblies/ArticlePropertyList/Properties/ARTICLE_TOTAL_COOLING_CAPACITY_AT_35_35_C Property.md

 Remarks

-Describes the cooling capacity of a device, measured at an ambient temperature of 35 Â°C and an internal temperature of 35 Â°C. This specification is often made in watts (W) and specifies how much heat the device can dissipate under these conditions.
+Describes the cooling capacity of a device, measured at an ambient temperature of 35 °C and an internal temperature of 35 °C. This specification is often made in watts (W) and specifies how much heat the device can dissipate under these conditions.